 Again to establish context it is worth mentioning that the first Wimbledon Championships were held in 1877.
 This was a small affair of just 22 competitors participating in a men’s singles competition.
 Around 200 spectators turned up paying just one shilling to watch Spencer Gore win the final.

-The History of Durham Archery Lawn Tennis Club - 140 years and counting
+The History of Durham Archery Lawn Tennis Club - 150 years of tennis in 2024

 The Durham Archery and Croquet Club was founded in 1871.
 The club still has a croquet medal dating from 1871 and Ladies croquet badges from 1873 to 1924.

 The land for the club was originally leased from Canon Henry Jenkins one of the Canons of the Durham Dean and Chapter who administered the Durham Cathedral estate.
 He had been granted a large area of land known as Howle Crofts (which included the Club site) as part of his office to secure revenues known as a prebend.
 The land was transferred to Durham University in 1905 in accordance with the transfer of land from the Church Authorities to enable the establishment of the University.